How to Make Batter for Frying

 • In both preparations, the batter needs to rest in the fridge for at least 30 minutes.

-• Once the time has elapsed, take the batter from the fridge, set the pan on the heat or turn on the classic fryer, and only when the oil is very hot, gradually pass whatever you have chosen in the batter: like cod,
+put the pan on the fire or turn on the classic fryer, and only when the oil is very hot, slowly pass what you chose in the batter: for example, the cod,

 How to Make Cod in Batter